sean-meade/cli-battleship-game/README.md

 Programming:
 - error handling for user input
+- tell user size of ship when placing it
 - Rearrange the functions to mirror flow on the game.
 - Separate functions into different files
 - refactor code in place_ship function
 - Put all numbers as constants at top of files
 - Nice to have:
     - create leader board using Google sheets
+    - make it so someone can use 3e or e3

 README: